stevepentland/swarmer/README.md

 Python application and API to run services from within a docker swarm.

-# *NOTE*
-There have been some significant changes between versions 0.2.6 and version 0.3.0 that change the way swarmer is installed and works to provide authentication to private docker registries.
-This documentation will be updated soon to reflect that.

 # How it works
 The swarmer lives in a service inside a docker swarm.
 Once exposed, it offers an API to activate one shot docker service runs.
 There is a companion application to this